- About Us

-- If a response to the email isn’t received promptly, the system will begin sending text messages to your text eligible phone numbers from 32874.
+- If a response to the email isn’t received promptly, the system will begin sending text messages to your text eligible phone numbers from.

 At any point in this process, you can respond and let us know whether the transactions were authorized by you.
 If the transactions are valid, your card will work immediately after you respond, and no further action is required.
 If the transactions are fraudulent, your card will remain blocked, and you should receive a call from a Fraud Analyst shortly after you respond to review your case and advise you on what to do next.

 Because your card will remain blocked until we receive a response, it’s crucial to keep your contact information up to date.
 In online banking, you can update your address and contact information by clicking Settings>Address Change.
-You can also update your information by visiting a branch or via phone at 1(888)902-2552.
+You can also update your information by visiting a branch or via phone toll free at 888-902-2552.

 debit card compromise FAQ